There are many, many options when it comes to finding resources to help you figure…

-It’s only natural for family members who are fortunate enough to do so to want to help to alleviate the financial burden of paying for college.
+It’s only natural for family members to want to help to alleviate the financial burden of paying for college.
 Conventional wisdom dictates that every little bit helps.
 However, when it comes to paying for college and applying for financial aid, conventional wisdom does not always win the day.
+Here’s some advice to navigate high income families paying for college.

-How Help Paying for College Could Actually Hurt
+How High Income Families Paying for College Can Actually Hurt

 I’m sure it feels contradictory to hear that having more money could actually be a detriment when trying to pay for college.
 To understand this contradiction, you have to know a little about how financial aid works.